Producer Responsibility Program For Recycling

 - Consult with the organization on the development and updating of the minimum recyclable list.

-The bill establishes an administrative penalty for the organization's or a producer's violation of the relevant statutes and rules.
+The act establishes an administrative penalty for the organization's or a producer's violation of the relevant statutes and rules.
 The collected penalties are deposited into the recycling resources economic opportunity fund.